jianyangqt/osca_doc/md/3dataman.md

 ### BESD format

-For the detail information please refer to [SMR BESD format](http://cnsgenomics.com/software/smr/#BESDformat).
-To efficiently save the eQTL / v QTL result, we extended the BESD format.
+Results from eQTL analysis will be saved in SMR BESD format [see SMR website for more information](http://cnsgenomics.com/software/smr/#BESDformat).To save the eQTL results more efficiently, we extended the BESD format.

-**Note:** The text below are for advanced users only.
+**Note:** The texts below are for advanced users only.

-We use the first 4 bytes of the .besd file to store the descriptive information for the data.

-**BESD dense format 1** (OSCA and SMR supported): the descriptive information is 0x00000000 and the data onwards is a vector of beta values followed by a vector of SE values of each probe across all the snps.
-The beta and se values are saved as float-precision (4B).
+**BESD dense format 1**: the first 64 Bytes are reserved for the descriptive information which starts with 0x00000005.
+The data onwards are a vector of effect sizes followed by a vector of SEs of each probe across all the snps.
+The effect sizes and SEs are saved in single float-precision (4B).

-**BESD dense format 2** (OSCA supported): the descriptive information is 0x00000004 and the data onwards is the beta value followed by the SE value of each SNP across all the probes.
-The beta and se values are saved as float-precision (4B).
+**BESD dense format 2** (only supported in OSCA): the first 64 Bytes are reserved for the descriptive information which starts with 0x00000004.
+The data onwards are the effect sizes followed by the SEs of each SNP across all the probes.
+The effect sizes and SEs are saved in single float-precision (4B).

-**BESD sparse format 1** (OSCA and SMR supported): the descriptive information is 0x40400000.
-The beta values and the SE values as saved in [the CSC format](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_column_(CSC_or_CCS))
+**BESD sparse format**:  the first 64 Bytes are reserved for the descriptive information which starts with 0x00000001.
+The effect sizes and the SEs as saved in [the CSC format](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_column_(CSC_or_CCS))

-**BESD sparse format 2** (OSCA supported): the descriptive information is 0x00000003.
-The beta values and the SE values as saved in the CSC format with removing the redundant information.

 ### Query a BESD file